dmamonov/trumbo/README.md

 In addition, the tool can also be used in game development, which is an additional market.

-## Scope of Work & Guidance

-This section covers approximate plan for the duration of the hackathon (20 days, till Apr, 25).

-Sure, there is no strict bounds and order of work can be mixed as you like.

-Also, many steps are optional and can be omitted (if we don't have time/competence to perform them properly).

 ## Contribution Guide

 To contribute, **please submit PR**.